Austin Scott: 2014

 Scott was unopposed for a third term.

 2016

 In 2016, Scott faced a Democratic opponent for the first time since his initial run for the seat, private investigator James Neal Harris.
 Scott defeated Harris with 67.6% of the vote, carrying every county in the district.

 2018

 Scott was unopposed for a fifth term.

 2020

 On June 9, Scott defeated his Republican primary opponents, Vance Dean and Danny Ellyson, with 89.81% of the vote.
 For only the second time since his initial run for the seat, he faced a Democratic challenger, Lindsay Holliday.
 Scott defeated Holliday with 64.52% of the vote in the November 3 general election.

+2022

+In 2022, Scott faced Democrat Darrius Butler and won with 68.58% of the vote.

+2024

+In 2024, Scott again faced Democrat Darrius Butler and won with 68.92% of the vote.

 Tenure

 Scott was selected by his colleagues as freshman class president for the 112th Congress.

 National security and defense

 Scott's district is home to two United States Air Force bases: Moody Air Force Base and Robins Air Force Base.
 As a senior member of the House Armed Services Committee, Scott supports pro-military and defense spending policies.
 He is also a proponent of the United States Navy hospital ships.

 Scott was very vocal on the United States Air Force's decision not to replace the Northrop Grumman E-8 Joint STARS, which provide intelligence, surveillance, and reconnaissance capabilities.
 Many JSTARS are based at Robins Air Force Base in Warner Robins, Georgia.
 While Scott supports the forthcoming Advanced Battle Management System, or ABMS, he contends the Air Force should maintain the capabilities of the JSTARS until the new ABMS systems are in place.
 In 2018, the Air Force announced that Robins Air Force Base would host the initial elements of the Advanced Battle Management System, a capability which will fuse global air and space intelligence, surveillance, and reconnaissance information.

 Scott opposed canceling the F-22.

 As a member of the House Armed Services Committee, Scott works toward combating transnational criminal organizations and the international flow of drugs.

 Scott served on the Conference Committees for the Fiscal Year 2018, Fiscal Year 2019, and Fiscal Year 2021 National Defense Authorization Acts.

 For the 117th Congress, Scott is the only member from Georgia to serve on a Congressional defense committee.